izagawd/stable_gen_map/README.md

 ## Core types

 - `StableGenMap<K, T>`
-  A stable generational map storing `T` inline.
-This is generally what you would want
+  A stable generational map storing a sized `T` in a `Box`.
+Reusing slots does not need any new allocation.
+This is generally what you would want.

 - `StableDerefGenMap<K, Derefable>`
   A stable generational map where each element is a **smart pointer** that